Sierra Plum, Prunus subcordata, grows through most of the Sierras from about 2000 to 6000

 Prunus subcordata is great for a bird garden.

-Prunus subcordata's foliage turns a different color in the fall, color is green and type is deciduous.
+Foliage of Prunus subcordata turns a different color in the fall, has color green and is deciduous.

 Communities for Prunus subcordata:Mixed-evergreen Forest, Riparian (rivers & creeks) and Yellow Pine Forest.